 Additionally, in 2020, The Ghan itinerary will allow for a split stay in Alice Springs for the first time ever, meaning that customers who would love to spend longer in the Red Centre can now do so.
 Explore the wonders of Uluru, Kata Tjuta and Kings Canyon unrushed before boarding The Ghan to continue your journey a few days later.
 We offer an abundance of Ayers Rock experiences for your holiday.

 Did you know, it’s also the Indian Pacific’s 50th Anniversary in 2020 (the train that Portillo rides in week three of the BBC’s Great Australian Rail journeys series).
 We can help train enthusiasts enjoy these two incredible rail journeys together in one sensational Australia rail holiday.

 Our chat with Jen concludes with her stressing the importance of booking these types of adventures early, using our advance purchase fares to avoid disappointment.
-The Ghan is a popular experience Down Under so don’t delay in arranging your tickets for your Australia holiday.
+The Ghan is a popular experience Down Under so don’t delay in arranging your tickets for your multi centre Australia holiday.

 When it comes to luxury rail travel, nothing rivals The Ghan.
 Nearly a kilometre in length, it is Australia’s longest passenger train, and one of the longest trains in the world.
 The Ghan is hauled by two locomotives with four kitchens, five restaurants, five bars and 23 accommodation carriages onboard.

 Journey Beyond says “Join Michael Portillo this weekend as he hits the tracks Down Under and takes you on some of Australia’s best railway adventures.
 The first of six Great Australian Railway Journeys episodes will air on BBC Two this Saturday, 26 October at 8pm.”